Learn about BPR and how it's used to scale and improve business operations.

 Pros

-Can improve business performance and productivity.
+• Can improve business performance and productivity.

-Can reduce costs and improve competitive advantage.
+• It can reduce costs and improve competitive advantage.

-Can improve customer service.
+• Can improve customer service.

-Can introduce greater flexibility and responsiveness.
+• It can introduce greater flexibility and responsiveness.

-Can simplify operations and processes.
+• It can simplify operations and processes.

 Cons

-Can require a significant investment of resources.
+• It can require a significant investment of resources.

-Can create disruption and resistance within the organization.
+• This can create disruption and resistance within the organization.

-Can be challenging to manage and implement.
+• It can be challenging to manage and implement.

-Can lead to increased complexity and confusion.
+• This can lead to increased complexity and confusion.

-Can produce unexpected negative results.
+• It can produce unexpected negative results.

-So Is BPR the Same as BPM?
+So, Is BPR the Same as BPM?